micaela-matta/jekyll-now/index.md

 ---

-I am a postdoctoral research associate in the group of [Prof. George Schatz](http://sites.northwestern.edu/schatz/) at Northwestern University.
+I am a postdoctoral research associate in the [Schatz group](http://sites.northwestern.edu/schatz/) at Northwestern University.

-I study novel materials for organic electronics by means of dynamics simulations and electronic structure methods.
+I study novel materials for organic electronics using a combination of molecular dynamics and electronic structure methods.

 **Buzzwords**: Organic (bio)electronics, non-fullerene acceptors and polymer donors for OPV,